Yousuf Raza Gillani Flyover

 Yousuf Raza Gillani Flyover is located in Multan city of Pakistan.
-Ground breaking of this flyover was done by former prime minister of Pakistan Yousuf Raza Gillani on the new year ceremony on Saturday, 31 December 2011.
-It was built at a cost of around Rs.1.6 billion rupees.
-It is the part of Inner Ring Road Multan project.
+Ground breaking of this flyover was done by former prime minister of Pakistan Yousuf Raza Gillani at the new year ceremony on Saturday, 31 December 2011.
+It was built at a cost of around Rs.
+1.6 billion rupees.
+It is part of the Inner Ring Road Multan project.

-It is a four lane flyover with partitions.
+It is a four-lane flyover with partitions.
 Two one ways of two lanes each.
 Length of the flyover is 1.6 km (excluding length of extra three ramps).
 There are three extra ramps connecting to the main flyover.

 Records

-It is largest flyover in Punjab province of Pakistan.
-It is also third largest flyover of Pakistan.
+It is largest flyover in Punjab province of Pakistan and the third largest in Pakistan.